Many times there's a big disconnect between our New Year's expectations vs. reality, and that's okay!

-Yes, this is the year I will totally transform my health, go from a couch potato to elite athlete, and boldly display rock-hard abs at the beach!
+Yes, this is the year I will be as healthy as possible!
+I'll go from a couch potato to an elite athlete and boldly display rock-hard abs at the beach!

-Of course, it’s possible to plan for this type of health turnaround, but having such broad goals are difficult to measure.
+Of course, it's possible to plan to improve your health, but having such broad goals are difficult to measure.
 Instead, we prefer a more thoughtful reality.

-Eventually, those little decisions will yield large and significant changes in my life.
-Even though this goal isn’t quite as exciting, little lifestyle changes, like drinking enough water every day, or incorporating daily exercise, really add up.
+Eventually, those little decisions will yield large and significant changes as you embark on a healthy lifestyle.
+Even though this goal isn't quite as exciting, little lifestyle changes, like drinking enough water every day, or incorporating daily exercise, really add up.

 Bonus reality: I can be thankful for my health and the body I have right now!
 Focusing on my body's positive attributes goes a long way!

 I'm ready for a million hits on my YouTube channel and just as many followers on Instagram!